Zhang Jizhong: Early life

 In Zhang's early life, he and his seven siblings endured many hardships because his father served as a county head for the Kuomintang.
 In the sixth grade, with the encouragement of one of his school teachers, he applied for the PLA School of Fine Arts, but was rejected after a background check on his father's political status, even though he passed the exams.
 Before 1972, he also applied to China's Central Academy of Drama and other schools, but his application was still rejected after a political check, despite passing the entrance requirements.
 During the Cultural Revolution, Zhang was sent to work in the countryside as part of the Down to the Countryside Movement, where he worked in a coal mining town in Shanxi for six years.
 In 1974, Zhang became a teacher in a coal mining town in Shanxi and taught history, Chinese and biology.
 He also led a literature and art performing troupe that consisted of coal workers and assumed the roles of director, screenwriter and composer.

 Career

 Early career

-After the collapse of the Gang of Four and at the time of the post-1978 economic reform in China, Zhang entered Shanxi's modern drama theater to become a stage actor.
+After the collapse of the Gang of Four and at the time of the post-1978 reform and opening up in China, Zhang entered Shanxi's modern drama theater to become a stage actor.
 In 1979, a friend took him to a film set at the Shanghai Film Group Corporation, where he was discovered and later cast for the main role One Day When We Were Young, a television drama.
 In 1983, Zhang met Zhang Shaolin on set, who would become his long-term working partner.
 Zhang Jizhong and Zhang Shaolin's first television production as producer and director respectively, One Hundred Years of Suffering, won the Five One Award.
 Some of their other works, including Vice Squad General, The People's Policeman, and Good Man Yan Juqian, all won Flying Goddess awards, one of China's awards for television production.